 - Keep frozen veggies in the freezer – they won’t go off in the bottom of the fridge and it eliminates waste.

-The $50 Weekly Shop Weekday Dinners by Jody Allen, published by Penguin Random House, will be available from October 30, RRP $24.99.
+You can get your copy of The $50 Weekly Shop Weekday Dinners by Jody Allen, published by Penguin Random House, from Booktopia for $21.75.